Ritten11/KRW_project/README.md

 # KRW_project
 ### _do you catch my drift?_
-Code reporitory of the Knowledge Representation on the Web project by Ritten and Stella
+Code reporitory of the Knowledge Representation on the Web project by Ritten Roothaert and Stella verkijk